sylvainhalle/PaperShell/Readme.md

 ====================================

-This repository provides a boilerplate environment for writing LaTeX articles using the popular templates from Springer, IEEE, ACM, AAAI and Elsevier.
-It provides:
+This repository provides a boilerplate environment for writing LaTeX articles using the popular templates from Springer, IEEE, ACM, AAAI, Elsevier, etc. It provides:

 - The up-to-date style and bibliography files of many different publishers (journals and conferences)